amyehodge/amyehodge.github.io/Beginning_SQL/exercises_key.md

 The null values are ignored in the calculation.
 The average weight reported is the average of the two records that have values: (40 + 48)/2.

-#### Exercise 4
+#### Challenge 4
-Update your query from Exercise 2 so that the results are ordered first by plot (ascending) and then lists the individuals in order from the biggest to the smallest.
+Update your query from Challenge 2 so that the results are ordered first by plot (ascending) and then lists the individuals in order from the biggest to the smallest.

 ```
 SELECT year, month, day, species_id, plot_id, weight